 - 1-2 packages Monterey Jack Cheese or Cheddar or whatever you like but the cheese has to have flavor and OOMPH!, so not mozzarella

 - 1 package of Flour Tortillas (big ‘uns, if they’re smaller, get 2 packages) or you can use corn tortillas

 How to do it…

-- Take your chicken and shred it.
-I do this by using two forks and pulling it apart.
+- Take your chicken and shred it from the bone.
+I do this by using a fork and then giving up on the fork and getting in there with my fingers.
 This should be very easy and you don’t have to be precise.
 You shouldn’t have big chunks but you don’ t have to spend half an hour shredding every millimeter.
 Or at least I don’t.
 That delays me eating it.